-In the bustling realm of contemporary art and design, a growing trend has begun to celebrate the inherent allure of the natural world.
+In contemporary art and design, a growing trend has begun to celebrate the inherent allure of the natural world.
 Eco-art and biophilic design show the strong link between creativity and nature, offering a deep exploration of environmental awareness.
-Join Cosimo on a journey through the vibrant landscape where artistic expression and the tranquillity of nature converge.

 Eco-art is a genre where artists integrate ecological responsibility into their artistic creations.
 This art form often uses eco-friendly materials and draws inspiration from environmental concerns, promoting a deeper connection between the audience and the natural world.